NREL/bifacial_radiance/README.md

 `RadianceObj.makeScene(moduletype, sceneDict)` : create a PV array scene with 10 modules per row, and 3 rows.
-Input moduletype is either 'simple_panel', which generates a simple 0.95m x 1.59m module, or 'monopanel' which looks for 'objects/monopanel_1.rad'
+Input moduletype is either 'simple_panel', which generates a simple 0.95m x 1.59m module, or 'monopanel' which looks for 'objects/monopanel_1.rad' .
+Return: SceneObj which includes details about the PV scene including frontscan and backscan details

 `AnalysisObj(octfile,basename)` : Object for conducting analysis on a .OCT file.

 `AnalysisObj.makeImage(viewfile,octfile, basename)` : create visual render of scene 'octfile' from view 'views/viewfile'

-`AnalysisObj.makeFalseColro(viewfile,octfile, basename)` : create false color Wm-2
+`AnalysisObj.makeFalseColor(viewfile,octfile, basename)` : create false color Wm-2
 render of scene 'octfile' from view 'views/viewfile'

+`AnalysisObj.analysis(octfile, basename, frontscan, backscan)` : conduct a general front / back ratio analysis of a .oct file.  frontscan, backscan: dictionary input for linePtsMakeDict that is passed from AnalysisObj.makeScene.

+MORE DOCS TO COME: